-Each camera captures the depth image and the instance segmentation image.
-While the depth image helps with creating a 3D re-projection of the scene into point clouds, the latter helps with identifying the ceiling, which is excluded from the occupancy map generation process, and the floor, which acts as the free/navigable area.
-The rest acts as the occupied/non-navigable area for the robot.
-This segmentation-based processing step is used to process the information precisely and can be replaced with identifying the ceiling and floor using the height of the points after the re-projection.
-The point clouds are then projected back to the top-down view as we consider the problem of navigation on the 2D plane.
-For \textit{$Cam_{Left}$} and \textit{$Cam_{Right}$}, these views are first transformed from camera-frame to robot-frame using rotation and translation.
-Then we limit the maps to \textit{$5m\times5m$} area in front of the robot and convert them to $256\times256$ images to use in the network.
-Each point belonging to the obstacles contributes to the addition of 1 point to the corresponding cell and the points for floor contribution to a subtraction of 1 point.
-The number of points in each bin is multiplied with a factor $m=0.01$ converting the map to an occupancy map with log-odds.
-To prevent the map from having too large log-odds values, we clip the number of points in each to the range $[-10,10]$.
-The resulting map from \textit{$Cam_{Center}$}, referred to as \textbf{$O_c$}, acts as the input to the network.
-Similar to Wei et al., ~\cite{wei2021occupancy} we construct the ground truth map $O^*$, as the combination of the maps from the three cameras as follows:
+Each camera captures depth and instance segmentation images.
+The depth image aids in creating a 3D re-projection of the scene into point clouds, while the segmentation image identifies the ceiling (excluded from occupancy map generation) and the floor (representing the free/navigable area).
+The rest of the scene is considered occupied/non-navigable.
+The segmentation-based processing can be replaced with height-based filtering of the ceiling and floor after re-projection.
+All the point clouds are reprojected to a top-down view in the robot frame using appropriate rotation and translation.
+Maps are then limited to a $5m\times5m$ area in front of the robot and converted to $256\times256$ images to use in the network.
+Points belonging to obstacles increment the corresponding cell value by 1, while floor points decrement by 1.
+Each bin's point count is multiplied by a factor $m=0.1$ to obtain an occupancy map with log-odds.
+To limit log-odds values, the point count is clipped to the range $[-10,10]$.
+The resulting map from $Cam_{Center}$, denoted $O_c$, is the network input.
+The ground truth map $O^*$ is constructed as a combination of the maps from the three cameras, similar to Wei et al.~\cite{wei2021occupancy}, as follows:

 where $O_c$, $O_l$ and $O_r$ refer to the occupancy maps generated by $Cam_{Center}$, $Cam_{Left}$, and $Cam_{Right}$, respectively.
 These log-odds maps are converted to probability maps before being used for network training.